Xamla/rosvita-documentation/New_Project.rst

 Creating a New Project
 ************************

-In the ROSVITA main development environment, by clicking on the blue-highlighted "Xamla" icon in the upper left corner, a selection bar appears, in which you select the menu item "New Project".
+In the ROSVITA main development environment, by clicking on the blue-highlighted **Xamla** icon in the upper left corner, a selection bar appears, in which you select the menu item **New Project**.
-Alternatively, you can also click on "New Project" directly in the middle of the start screen.
+Alternatively, you can also click on **New Project** directly in the middle of the start screen.
 A text box appears in which you can enter the desired name of the project (see Fig. 2.1).